malcolmgroves/delphi-samples/README.markdown

 LiveBindings
 ------------
-Sampels from the series of LiveBinding in XE3 posts on my blog.
+Samples from the series of LiveBinding in XE3 posts on my blog.
 [More info](http://www.malcolmgroves.com/blog/?tag=livebindings)